kebairia/kvmcli/README.md

 1. The project has the following structure:
    - A YAML file for describing your cluster, named `servers.yml` by default.
    - A config file named `config.cfg` for assigning default values, such as the name of the main YAML file.
-   - `kvmcli` is the main command line for the project.
+   - `kvmcli` is the main command line tool for the project.

 2. Modify the `servers.yml` file with the nodes (VMs) that you want.
 You can also choose another name for this file and update it in the `config.cfg` file.

 **Example**:
 ```yaml
 version: 1.0